Uncertainty Quantification in Complex Simulation Models Using Ensemble Copula Coupling

 We furthermore find the absolute error for the point forecast given by the median of the predictive distribution, which is the Bayes predictor under this loss function \citep{Gneiting2011}.
 Forecasting methods then are compared by averaging scores over the test set, with smaller values indicating better predictive performance.

-To assess the calibration of ensemble forecasts of a multivariate quantity, we use the multivariate version of the rank histogram described by \citet{Gneiting&2008}.
-We also employ the proper energy score, which generalizes the continuous ranked probability score in the representation (\ref{eq:crps.kernel}), and is defined as
+To assess the calibration of ensemble forecasts of a multivariate quantity, we use the multivariate version of the rank histogram described by \citet{Gneiting2008}.
+We also employ the proper energy score, which generalizes the continuous ranked probability score in the representation (\ref{eqcrpskernel}), and is defined as

-where $\| \cdot \|$ denotes the Euclidean norm, $F$ is a predictive distribution with finite first moments, $X$ and $X'$ are independent random vectors with distribution $F$, and $y$ is the verifying observation \citep{GneitingRaftery2007}.
-For ensemble forecasts the natural analogue of the formula (\ref{eq:crps.ens}) applies.
+where $\| \cdot\|$ denotes the Euclidean norm, $F$ is a predictive distribution with finite first moments, $X$ and $X'$ are independent random vectors with distribution $F$, and $y$ is the verifying observation ({Gneiting and Raftery}, \citeyear{GneitingRaftery2007}).
+For ensemble forecasts the natural analogue of the formula (\ref{eqcrpsens}) applies.
 If the scales of the weather variables vary, the margins should be standardized before computing the joint energy score for these variables.
-In our implementation, this is done using the marginal means and standard deviations of the observations in the test set.
+This can be done using the marginal means and standard deviations of the observations in the test set.